MiniFate/MiniFate/_chapters/04-dice-and-points.md

 -->

-Dice rolls in MiniFate should be used sparingly.
-They add an element of tension and unpredictability that keeps your story exciting; without them you might as well just write a novel!
-But PCs are competent heroes especially in the things their aspects imply they should be good at!
+Dice rolls add an element of tension and unpredictability that keeps your story exciting; without them you might as well just write a novel!
+But they should be used sparingly.
+PCs are competent heroes especially in the things their aspects imply they should be good at!
 If their is no interesting result of failing a roll, assume the action happens and move on with the story.

 Fate Points are a currency the players and GM use to buy control of the narrative.
 Players earn fate points by giving up control of their PC to the GM